MattesGroeger/MGCommandConfig/Readme.md

 Parametrized commands
 ---

-In most cases you also want to pass some configuration values to the command.
-Right now only `NSNumber` and `NSString` types are supported.

-A parametrized command needs to get a comma separated list of strings and numbers.
+In most cases you also want to pass some data to the command.
+A parametrized command needs to have the following format:

+	command: parameter1 [, parameter2] [, ...]

+A parameter can be either a string (e.g. `"foo"`) or a number (e.g. `23.3`).
+They get converted into their Objective-C equivalents `NSString` and `NSNumber`.

+This is how a parametrized command could look like:

     @concurrent
         test: "a string", 1
     @end

+**Consuming parameters inside a command**

-In order to retrieve the parameters in the command itself, it needs to implement the `MGConfigurableCommand` protocol.
+In order to retrieve the parameters in the command implementation, it needs to implement the `MGConfigurableCommand` protocol.

 ```objective-c
 @interface TestCommand : NSObject <MGCommand, MGConfigurableCommand>